22 Cheap Fundraising Ideas – Proven to work in 2019

 When the people in your community see the work you are doing for the community they will be more eager to help you out with your cause.

-They will be more generous with their donations too once you have earned the good will.
+They will be more generous with their donations too once you have earned the goodwill.
 This requires very little skill and you can even do it on weekends.
 Split into teams of two or three and assign different jobs to different teams.
 This way you get a whole lot done on the weekends.

-21) Health is Wealth
+21. Health is Wealth

-If you are trying to loose or gain weight then this is the best way to do so.
-Form a few teams comprising of 2 members each.
+If you are trying to lose or gain weight, then this is the best way to do so.
+Form a few teams comprising of two members each.

 Each team will have a certain goal like gaining weight or losing weight.
 After the teams are formed they will have to find supporters willing to pledge to their cause.

-Now record the weight of members of each team at the start of the event and keep a note of it.
+Record the weight of members of each team at the start of the event and keep a note of it.
 The event will go on for a fixed period of time, say a month or two, after which each team will weigh in again.

-22) Yard Sale
+22. Yard Sale

-Now a yard sale doesn’t even require you to go somewhere.
+Now a yard sale does not even require you to go somewhere.
 Your backyard is the perfect place to start.

-Advertise on social media, among friends and family and put up posters in your local area to get the attention of your neighbors.
+Advertise on social media, among friends and family, and put up posters in your local area to get the attention of your neighbors.

 However, a fundraiser should be done with the best of intentions for it to be a success.

 The proceeds from your events will go to the charity of your choice or your own non-profit organization.
 Be smart and active and you will be able to raise huge funds with just a little patience.
-Happy fundraising!

 |<< Fundraising Basics||Fundraising Ideas||Church/Religious Group Fundraising >>|